nkzk/workshop/README.md

 `oc apply -f argo/infra/example-application.yaml`

-## 5 - Create a new ApplicationSet
+## 5 - Create a new ApplicationSet :construction:

 `oc apply -f argo/infra/application-set.yaml`

 or use OpenShift GUI (+)-button

-## 6 - Delete your application and applicationset
+## 6 - Delete your application and applicationset :fire:

 Delete your application and applicationset in Argo

-## 7 - Create a bootstrap application to create an Application and ApplicationSet the Gitops way.
+## 7 - Create a bootstrap application to create an Application and ApplicationSet the Gitops way :rocket:

 Create `./argo/bootstrap-application.yaml` in OpenShift Console ( +-button), or in the terminal: `oc apply -f ./argo/bootstrap-application.yaml`

-## 8 - Bonus: Create an OpenShift Route to expose web application in "./infra/kustomize/overlays/prod"
+## 8 - Bonus: Create an OpenShift Route to expose web application in "./infra/kustomize/overlays/prod" :apple:

 Example: (Modify name, namespace ('prod'), and host)